Muscle Cramps and/or Nerve Pain

 When is a deficiency of vitamin B12 likely to occur?

-Signs, symptoms, and health problems associated with vitamin B12 deficiency: Characteristic signs, symptoms, and health problems associated with vitamin B12 deficiency include anemia, fatigue, weakness, constipation, loss of appetite, and weight loss [1,3,12].
+Signs, symptoms, and health problems associated with vitamin B12 deficiency: include anemia, fatigue, weakness, constipation, loss of appetite, and weight loss [1,3,12].

 Deficiency also can lead to neurological changes such as numbness and tingling in the hands and feet [7,13].
 (Emphasis mine.)
 Additional symptoms of vitamin B12 deficiency are difficulty in maintaining balance, depression, confusion, dementia, poor memory, and soreness of the mouth or tongue [14].

-I added the highlighted emphasis above (bolded words) because the symptoms highlighted are particular to patients receiving chemotherapy, which may cause deficiencies because of its strength and inherent toxicity.
+I added the highlighted emphasis above (bolded words) because the symptoms highlighted are particular to patients receiving chemotherapy, which may cause deficiencies.

-Our physical Therapist is married to a Chinese doctor.
-He gave us the following tip and it helped immensely.
-We had to find a large dry sponge.
-Then we were instructed to take this sponge and run the dry sponge over the area of pain.
-In Kayla’s case this was the bottom of her foot and up the calf.
+upward stroke. .
 We were told to do this several times and hour.
-This remedy is thousands of years old from Ancient Chinese Medicine and is a means of trying to train the nerves to follow the correct path and function.
-Since our medication was not working we decided to try it.
-The sponge produced results in the first week, with less pain and the ability to apply small amounts of pressure.
-Kayla did this for a couple of minutes many times a day.
+This remedy is thousands of years old from Ancient Chinese Medicine and is a means of trying to train the nerves to follow their correct path and stimulate function.
+Since our medication was no longer working we decided to try it.
+The sponge produced results in the first week, with less pain and the ability to apply small amounts of pressure to her feet.
+Kayla did this for a couple of minutes, countless times a day.

 Our program for Neuropathy is as follows;

-PSST – This information is not here to replace the advice of your doctor!
-This is not a prescription and just because this worked for Kayla, this does not mean that this is safe for you.
+(PSST – This information is not here to replace the advice of your doctor!
+This is not a prescription and just because this worked for Kayla does not mean that this is safe for you.
 Print off these pages and consult with your healthcare practitioner.
-All of this data is here for educational purposes only.
+All of this information is here for educational purposes only.)

 Peter Gillham’s CALM magnesium powder every night,